brendonperkins/Capstone/README.md

 **Nature of Task:** Supervised Machine Learning > Binary Classification

 **Objective:** Develop models using multiple classifiers that predict whether an individual's annual income exceeds $50K based on 14 input paramters provided in the dataset.
 Compare and contrast the models to select the best model and extract feature importances for the best model.
-Assume that the predictions are being implemented to target marketing at individuals above the $50K threshold.

 # Summarized Results
-- The Random Forest model identified Marital Status, Captial-Gains, Education, Relationship, Occupation, and Age as the top 6 most important parameters for predicting the likelihood of achieving incomes >$50K.
-The least important parameters included race,native-country, gender, and working class as the least significant.
+- The F1-scored Random Forest model identified Captial-Gains, Marital Status, Relationship, Education, Occupation, and Age as the top 6 most important parameters for predicting the likelihood of achieving incomes >$50K.
+The least important parameters included race, native-country, gender, and working class as the least significant.
-- Entrepreneurs are more likely to exceed $50K income threshold, followed by individuals working in Federal, State, and Local governments, and individuals working in the private sector (See Plot 12).
+- Entrepreneurs are more likely to exceed the $50K income threshold, followed by individuals working in Federal, State, and Local governments, and individuals working in the private sector (See Plot 12).
 - Higher levels of education correspond with higher probabilities of exceeding the $50K income threshold (See Plot 13).
 - Married individuals are far likelier than single individuals to exceed the $50K income threshold (See Plot 14).
 - Whites are far likelier than other races to exceed the $50K income threshold.
 Note: Asian-Pacific Islanders class exceeds Whites, but could be an anomalous result due to the sparse representation of this class in the dataset (See Plot 17).